 - Resource: International Music Industry’s Statement of Principles: Musical Instruments, Rosewoods and Bubinga

-- Updated CITES information for MI companies in the UK can be found here.
+- Updated CITES information for MI companies in the UK.

-- CITES guidelines for MI companies in EU in German (including Germany, Netherlands, Switzerland, Austria) have been prepared by SOMM, GDM and BDMH and are available, here.
+- CITES guidelines for MI companies in EU in German (including Germany, Netherlands, Switzerland, Austria) have been prepared by SOMM, GDM and BDMH.

-- List of names and addresses of institutions responsible for implementation in EU countries can be found here.
+- View a list of names and addresses of institutions responsible for implementation in EU countries.

-- Q&A on the implementation in the EU of the listing of Rosewood and Palisander species into CITES appendix II: Clarifications regarding questions asked by CITES authorities can be found here.
+- Q&A on the implementation in the EU of the listing of Rosewood and Palisander species into CITES appendix II: Clarifications regarding questions asked by CITES authorities.